 “What?
 He’s rich?”
 Gwyneth asks, surprised.

-“You could say that,” Christophe smiles.
+“You could say that,” Christopher smiles.

 “Is the assistant rich too?” the woman asks.